I know what it feels like to procrastinate.

 Maybe it’s since I have become a mother myself and through this work, now I’m more aware of how we affect our children.
 Our children learn, not from what we say, but what we do.
 If we want our children to follow their dreams, we also have to follow ours and for me, that’s having a business I love that makes a difference in people’s lives.

-I want to help people move forward and grow their businesses so they are happier, more aware and are strong role models for the next generation.
+I want to help people move forward so they are happier, more aware and are strong role models for the next generation.
 It’s time to think in generations after us.

 Who am I?